Iyeomabosco/Iyeomabosco/README.md

 - Hi there👋

-- I am Cynthia Shaibu
+  I'm Cynthia Shaibu.

 - 👀 I’m interested in learning everything about Data Analytics.
 - 🌱 I’m currently challenging mysely to learn as much I can, as it relates to the technology industry.
 - 💞️ I’m looking to collaborate on Data and Cybersecurity Projects.